mkingopng/AWS_presentation/presentation/presentation.md

 # The Results: Cost

 **Confession**: I could not achieve the 8 - 10x improvement that others have written about.
-I beleive it's because my Rust code is not as optimised as it could be.
+I believe it's because my Rust code is not as optimised as it could be.
 Lets call it an opportunity for improvement

 However, I did achieve 3-4x improvement in cost.
-This is still significant
+This is still significant, but a little disappointing

 let's look at costs first, because for most of you i expect that's the most interesting